 A good winter cocktail with one of your favorite whiskey brands can warm your mouth and stomach during a cold winter evening.
 Additionally, it can help you stay healthy during the peak of cold and flu season.
 So many reasons to love whiskey!

 Spiked Hot Chocolate

 Nothing is better for getting warm than hot chocolate.
 Except, maybe, a Spiked Hot Chocolate.
 The best thing about Spiked Hot Chocolate is that you can use whatever liquor you prefer.
-I like whiskey, but some people add rum, vodka, or gin.
+I like whiskey, but some people add types of rum, vodka, or gin.
 It's easy to make and goes down smoothly.

 - 2 oz. finely chopped semisweet chocolate

 - 1.5 oz. whiskey (or your preferred liquor)